Pumpkin-Empire/Pumpkin-Spice-A-Deep-Dive/README.md

 ```

 > **Note:** The first time you run docker-compose will take a few minutes.
 This is due to Docker downloading the requirements for each image.
-If you were to rebuild the image, it would compose much faster.
+If you were to re-compose the image, it would complete much faster.

 With that, your pipeline is running.